maciekszymkowski/maciekszymkowski.github.io/contents/home.md

-He is currently pursuing a Master's Degree in computer science, at School of Computer Science and Technology, China University of Mining and Technology.
+Right now, he is finishing his PhD at Bialystok University of Technology in Poland.
+He is also research assistant at that University (from 2018).
+Previously he was with Warsaw University of Technology (2021-2022) and AGH in Cracow (2021-2022).
+He gain his experiences also as a researcher in diversified projects and software developer/engineer in different companies.
+He was also with Łukasiewicz Research Network - Poznan Institute of Technology (2022-2024).

 #### Email
-sli[at]cumt.edu.cn
+m.szymkowski[at]pb.edu.pl

 #### Education
-2022.08 - present, Computer Science and Technology, School of Computer Science and Technology, China University of Mining and Technology.
+2020.01 - present, PhD, Computer Science, Faculty of Computer Science, Bialystok University of Technology, Poland.

-2018.08 - 2022.06, Data Science and Big Data Technology, School of Computer Science and Technology, China University of Mining and Technology.
+2017.03 - 2018.06, M.Sc.
+B.Sc.
+Eng., Computer Science, Faculty of Computer Science, Bialystok University of Technology, Poland

+2013.10 - 2017.02, B.Sc.
+Eng., Computer Science, Faculty of Computer Science, Bialystok University of Technology, Poland

 #### Research Interests
-Deep Learning, Artificial Intelligence Seismology, Mine Microseismic.
+Deep Learning, Artificial Intelligence, AI in medicine, biometrics, Large Vision Models, Computer Vision